practicalli/spacemacs/external-repl/repl-history.md

 ## View the whole history with `cider-repl-history`

-You can view the whole history in a separate buffer via the REPL Command menu, available when the REPL buffer is active.
+You can view the history of expressions in a separate buffer via the REPL Command menu, available when the REPL buffer is active.
+This does not include the history of results (data inspectors like Portal can be used to navigate evaluated history).

 In Vim Insert state or Emacs state: